-From being on Forbes’ Inaugural Top 500 Millennial Advisors list, to Working Mother Magazine’s “Top Advisor Mom,” to Chicago Magazine’s “Five Star Wealth Manager,” Sewillo sees these accolades as recognition for the entire team, and an honor for clients who entrust The Silich Group, a four-person team that recently reached $850 million in assets under management (as of June 2018).
+From being on Forbes’ Inaugural Top 500 Millennial Advisors list, to Working Mother Magazine’s “Top Advisor Mom,” to Chicago Magazine’s “Five Star Wealth Manager,” Sewillo sees these accolades as recognition for the entire team, and an honor for clients who entrust The Silich Group, a five-person team with more than a $1.2 billion under management (as of February 2019.).
 “Financial success needs direction, so let’s navigate together,” says Sewillo, whose main focus is financial planning and insurance, including helping families organize and “really just simplify their lives.”

 Sewillo came to the U.S. from Poland with her family when she was 12.
 Coming from a Communist regime where everything was censored, watched, and rationed, she found America in comparison to be “absolute abundance on the most grand scale.”
 Her heritage and humble beginnings have shaped and motivated her path.